SomersInias/AI-Anime-Recommendation/README.md

 # Anime Recommendation Chatbot App

 This project is a showcase application demonstrating an anime recommendation chatbot built using collaborative filtering, content-based filtering, and hybrid approaches.
-It leverages models built with libraries like `scikit-surprise` and `scikit-learn`, and integrates with ChatGPT, LangChain, and Streamlit for an interactive user experience.
+It leverages models built with libraries like `scikit-surprise` and `scikit-learn`, and integrates with `ChatGPT`, `LangChain`, and `Streamlit` for an interactive user experience.
 The primary goal is to provide anime recommendations based on user preferences and anime similarities, delivered through a conversational chatbot interface.

 ## Project Overview